Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsection{A Call for Collective Action}

-Safeguarding large models against adversarial manipulation, misuse, and harm is a global challenge that requires the collective efforts of researchers, practitioners, and policymakers.
-The following sections outline a research agenda aimed at advancing large-model safety through collaboration and innovation.
+Safeguarding large models from adversarial manipulation, misuse, and harm is a global challenge that demands coordinated efforts from researchers, practitioners, and policymakers.
+The following sections present a research agenda designed to advance large-model safety through collaboration and innovation.